3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 “Pulmonic stenosis” refers to a “stenosis” or constriction of the pulmonic heart valve through which blood must pass on its way from the heart to the lung.
 This web page attempts to present a review of this condition including its diagnosis and treatment.

 In pulmonic stenosis, the right ventricular outflow tract is narrowed either at the actual valve, just before it, or just after it.
 The most common form of pulmonic stenosis involves a deformed pulmonary valve such that the valve leaflets are too thick, the opening is too narrow, or the valve cusps are fused.
 The heart must pump extra hard to get the blood through this unusually narrow, stiff little valve.
-The right side of the heart becomes thick from all this extra work but in doing so its normal electrical conduction may not be normal .
+The right side of the heart eventually becomes thick from all this extra work and a "post stenotic dilation" (a large bulging area on the far side of the narrowed valve) results from the high pressure squirt the heart must generate to get blood through the stenosis.
+As the heart muscle builds up to become strong enough to pump through the stenosis, electrical conduction through the changed muscle tissue may not be normal.
 The rhythm of the heart’s filling and pumping cycle can be disturbed as the muscle becomes abnormal.
+Predisposed breeds for this condition include: Labrador retrievers, terrier breeds, miniature schnauzers, Samoyeds, English bulldogs, boxers, chow chows, beagles, cocker spaniels, basset hounds, and mastiffs.

-A mild case is of little concern and usually does not affect life expectancy.
+A mild pulmonic stenosis is of little concern and usually does not affect life expectancy.
 Luckily, most cases are mild and do not require treatment; fairly severe disease is needed for clinical signs to be present.

 Approximately 35% of dogs with severe pulmonic stenosis will show some or all of the following signs: